Quaver/Albatross/README.md

 * Copy the [example config file](https://github.com/Swan/Albatross/tree/master/src/config) into the `config` folder and rename it to `config.json`
 * Fill in the appropriate details within the config file.
 * Start up the server with `node index.js` or a process manager of your choice.

-* **Note:** It's possible to log server events & in-game chat messages to Discord via a Webhook.
-If you want this functionality, it's as simple as setting this info in the config file as well.
+**Note:** It's also possible to log important server events & in-game chat messages to Discord via a Webhook.
+If you'd like this functionality, it's as simple as setting this info in the config file as well.

 ## License